ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

     // (undocumented)
     readonly isOptional: boolean;
 }

-declare namespace Csv {
-    export {
-        readCsvFileSync,
-        CsvOptions
-    }
-}
-export { Csv }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
-// @beta
-interface CsvOptions {
-    // (undocumented)
-    delimiter?: string;
-}

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-//
-// @public
-const DEFAULT_RANGEOF_FORMATS: RangeOfFormats;

 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //